I fucking hated math in high school.

 I couldn’t be afraid of money anymore, and I couldn’t live in ignorance of its magical properties.
 I was responsible for myself, and nobody else was going to manage my finances for me.

 So I started reading financial blogs.
 I went to the library.
-I researched the actual cost of things like houses and cars and plane tickets.
-I found out about differing costs of living, the recession, the disadvantages of student loan debt, and just how screwed was my graduating class of 2009.
+There and online, I researched the actual cost of things like houses and cars and plane tickets.
+I found out about differing costs of living, the Great Recession, the disadvantages of student loan debt, and just how screwed my graduating class of 2009 was.